 Costs of Apartment Parking

-The costs of apartment parking will vary significantly based on several factors, including where you live, how much parking is available in the neighborhood, whether parking is covered (garage) or un-covered (surface parking), and whether it is reserved parking or un-reserved.
-Here are some general guidelines on costs –
+The costs of apartment parking will vary significantly based on several factors, including where you live, how much parking is available in the neighborhood, whether parking is covered (garage) or un-covered (surface parking), and whether it is reserved or unreserved parking.
+Here are some general guidelines on costs.

 - If you live in a major city and you are based downtown, you can expect to pay between $150 and $450+ every month.
 In New York City, expect $500+ a month.

-- If you live in a major city but more on the fringes of downtown, your parking costs in a city like Philadelphia will range from $75 to $200 per month.
+- If you live in a major city but on the fringes of downtown, your parking costs will range from $75 to $200 per month.

-- If you live in a suburb 40 to 45 minutes away from a major city center, your parking is usually free to up to $75 per month.
+- If you live in a suburb 40 to 45 minutes away from a major city center, parking is usually $0 to $75 per month.

-- If you live in rural area, parking tends to be free ($0).
+- If you live in a rural area, parking tends to be free ($0).

 - Easier to access your car (for both loading and unloading things like groceries, other items)